nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasecomponentunreadyreplicas.md

 toc: true
 seo:
   title: "" # custom title (optional)
-  description: "" # custom description (recommended)
+  description: "Database resource has a component with replicas which were declared to be unready" # custom description (recommended)
   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---